Last Updated on May 7, 2022

 I’m here to tell you that you don’t have to obsess about having a positive mindset.
 Positivity is not the be-all-end-all, and there are other goals to strive toward.
 Today, I’m sharing what you should focus on instead to improve your mindset in a healthy way.

 The trouble with focusing solely on having a positive mindset is this: when you’re faced with a situation that makes you feel less than positive, you feel bad about YOURSELF for not being able to stay positive.
 It’s an endless cycle that leads to further negativity.

-The cycle ends up looking like this: Have negative thought → Feel bad about yourself for having negative thought → More negative thoughts
+The cycle ends up looking like this: Have a negative thought → feel bad about yourself for having the negative thought → more negative thoughts

 We can try and force ourselves to think in positives, but sometimes that can make us feel worse than if we just accepted our situation.

 I’m sure you’ve dealt with something that felt like the end of the world only to have someone say: